Smooth Buttercream

 While this isn’t possible for other types of frosting, you can still utilize this tip at the end of the process.

-No matter what type of frosting you make, I recommend mixing your frosting on the lowest speed for a couple minutes with a paddle attachment at the end of the process.
+No matter what type of frosting you make, I recommend mixing your frosting on the lowest speed for a couple of minutes with a paddle attachment at the end of the process.

 This helps push excess air out of the frosting, which makes it nice and smooth.